Medicare : Frequently Asked Questions

 Q: Can WellCare ever drop my coverage?

 A: Once you're enrolled, you cannot be disqualified for any medical condition.
 However, if you move out of our service area or commit fraud, WellCare reserves the right to disenroll you.
 Please read the Evidence of Coverage for complete details.
 All Medicare Advantage plans commit to their members for a full year.
 Each year, WellCare decides whether to continue a plan for another year.
 Even if a Medicare Advantage Plan is discontinued at the end of a benefit year, you will not lose Medicare coverage.
 If your plan is discontinued, WellCare must notify you in writing at least 60 days before your coverage ends.
-The letter will explain your options for other Medicare coverage in your area.
+The letter will explain your other options for Medicare coverage in your area.

 Q: What if I need to talk to a nurse?